clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 method you chose.

-If you chose `Method 1`, you must take a few extra steps by SSH'ing into your |CL| host and then manually launching VNC.
+If you chose `Method 1`, you must take a few extra steps by using SSH to connect to your |CL| host and then manually launching VNC.

-If you chose `Method 2`, get your pre-assigned VNC display ID from your system administrator first and then proceed to the :ref:`connect-to-vnc-session` section below.
+If you chose `Method 2`, get your preassigned VNC display ID from your system administrator first and then proceed to the :ref:`connect-to-vnc-session` section below.

-If you chose `Method 3`, simply proceed to the :ref:`connect-to-vnc-session` below.
+If you chose `Method 3`, proceed to the :ref:`connect-to-vnc-session` below.